conorh/admin_views/README.md

     app/views/admin/users/new.html.erb
     app/views/admin/users/show.html.erb

-Add the users route to your routes.rb.
+Add the model resource route to your routes.rb.
 Example:

     map.namespace :admin do |admin|
       admin.resources :users
       admin.root :controller => 'users'
     end

-Edit the generated index.html.erb and _user.html.erb to only display the fields that you need.
+Edit the generated index.html.erb and \_user.html.erb to only display the fields that you need.
-By default they show all fields.
-Same with the _form.html.erb and show.html.erb.
+By default they show all fields for the model.
+Same with the \_form.html.erb and show.html.erb.

 COPYRIGHT
 ---------